COACHING IN ORGANIZATIONS

 Ever wonder why we sometimes get stuck in behavioral patterns?
 Want to learn to break those?
 Want to learn more about psychological principles and how to use them to coach others?
 Interested in sampling different coaching methods?
 And not afraid to take an honest look in the mirror?
-Then sign up for this exchange program: "Psychology: Behavioral Change for Professionals" at HAN University of Applied Sciences and learn to coach.
+Then sign up for this exchange program at HAN University of Applied Sciences and learn to coach.

 The program in a nutshell

 During this program you will conduct an authentic coaching program and recruit two coachees with real development questions at work.
 You will have a number of conversations with each coachee, during which you will apply basic conversation skills, supplemented with specific coaching techniques and interventions.
 You'll learn to apply methods such as solution-focused coaching, motivational interviewing, body-centered work and performance coaching.

 As you are the tool via which coaching occurs, understanding yourself is critical.
 Throughout this program you will reflect on yourself, what you have learned and your activities as a coach.
 This leads to self-awareness and the ability to make professional decisions that not only improve the quality of the coach-coachee relationship, but also the attainment of specific goals.

 To be able to conceptualize and analyze the personal development question posed by the coachee, you will learn to connect relevant psychological, organizational and cultural theories and models to the situation in which the development questions occur.

 These are some of the themes that we’ll cover: